truenas/middleware/docs/userguide/index.rst

 If you click the entry for a ZFS volume, eight icons will appear at the bottom of the screen.
 In order from left to right, these icons allow you to:

-#.  **Detach Volume:**
-    allows you to either detach a disk before removing it from the system (also known as a ZFS export) or to delete the contents of the volume, depending upon the choice you make in the screen that pops up when you click this button.
-The pop-up message, seen in Figure 6.3m, will show the current used space, provide the check box “Mark the disks as new (destroy data)”, prompt you to make sure that you want to do this, warn you if the volume has any associated shares and ask if you wish to delete them, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible.
-    **If you do not check the box to mark the disks as new, the volume will be exported (ZFS volumes only). ** This means that the data is not destroyed and the volume can be re-imported at a later time.
+#.  **Detach Volume:** allows you to either detach a disk before removing it from the system (also known as a ZFS export) or to delete the contents of the
+    volume, depending upon the choice you make in the screen that pops up when you click this button.
+The pop-up message, seen in Figure 6.3m, will show the current used space, provide the check box “Mark the disks as new (destroy data)”, prompt you to make sure that you want to do this, warn you if the volume has any associated shares and ask if you wish to delete them, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible. **If you do not check the box to mark the disks as new, the volume will be exported (ZFS volumes only).** This means that the data is not destroyed and the volume can be re-imported at a later time.
 If you will be moving a ZFS drive from one system to another, perform this
     `export <http://docs.huihoo.com/opensolaris/solaris-zfs-administration-guide/html/ch04s06.html>`_
     action first.
 This operation flushes any unwritten data to disk, writes data to the disk indicating that the export was done, and removes all knowledge of the pool from the system.
-    **If you do check the box to mark the disks as new, the volume and all of its data, datasets, and zvols will be destroyed and the underlying disks will be returned to their raw state. **
+    **If you do check the box to mark the disks as new, the volume and all of its data, datasets, and zvols will be destroyed and the underlying disks will be returned to their raw state.**

-#.  **Scrub Volume:**

-    ZFS scrubs and how to schedule them are described in more detail in `ZFS  <#1.6.4.ZFS Scrubs|outline>`_
+#.  **Scrub Volume:** ZFS scrubs and how to schedule them are described in more detail in
+    `ZFS  <#1.6.4.ZFS Scrubs|outline>`_
     `Scrubs <#1.6.4.ZFS Scrubs|outline>`_
     .
 This button allows you to manually initiate a scrub.
 A scrub is I/O intensive and can negatively impact performance, meaning that you should not initiate one while the system is busy.
 A cancel button is provided should you need to cancel a scrub.

-**NOTE: **
-if you do cancel a scrub, the next scrub will start over from the beginning, not where the cancelled scrub left off.
+**NOTE:** if you do cancel a scrub, the next scrub will start over from the beginning, not where the cancelled scrub left off.

 **Figure 6.3m: Detaching or Deleting a Volume**

 |100000000000032B00000215E25408A6_png|

-#.  **Edit ZFS Options:**
-    allows you to edit the volume's compression level, atime setting, dataset quota, and reserved space for quota.
-If compression is newly enabled on a volume or dataset that already contains data, existing files will not be compressed until they are modified as compression is only applied when a file is written.
+#.  **Edit ZFS Options:** allows you to edit the volume's compression level, atime setting, dataset quota, and reserved space for quota.
+If compression is
+    newly enabled on a volume or dataset that already contains data, existing files will not be compressed until they are modified as compression is only applied when a file is written.

-#.  **Create ZFS Dataset: **
-    allows you to create a dataset.
+#.  **Create ZFS Dataset:** allows you to create a dataset.

-#.  **Create zvol: **
-    allows you to create a zvol to use as an iSCSI device extent.
+#.  **Create zvol:** allows you to create a zvol to use as an iSCSI device extent.

-#.  **Change Permissions:**
-    allows you to edit the volume's user, group, Unix rwx permissions, type of ACL, and to enable recursive permissions on the volume's subdirectories.
+#.  **Change Permissions:** allows you to edit the volume's user, group, Unix rwx permissions, type of ACL, and to enable recursive permissions on the
+    volume's subdirectories.

-#.  **Create Snapshot:**
-    allows you to configure the snapshot's name and whether or not it is recursive before manually creating a one-time snapshot.
-If you wish to schedule the regular creation of snapshots, instead create a
+#.  **Create Snapshot:** allows you to configure the snapshot's name and whether or not it is recursive before manually creating a one-time snapshot.
+If you
-    `periodic snapshot task <#1.6.1.Periodic Snapshot Tasks|outline>`_
+    wish to schedule the regular creation of snapshots, instead create a `periodic snapshot task <#1.6.1.Periodic Snapshot Tasks|outline>`_
     .

-#.  **Volume Status:**
-    a
-    s seen in the example in Figure 6.3n, this screen shows the device name and status of each disk in the ZFS pool as well as any read, write, or checksum errors.
+#.  **Volume Status:** as seen in the example in Figure 6.3n, this screen shows the device name and status of each disk in the ZFS pool as well as any read,
-    It also indicates the status of the latest
-    `ZFS scrub <#1.6.4.ZFS Scrubs|outline>`_
+    write, or checksum errors.
+It also indicates the status of the latest `ZFS scrub <#1.6.4.ZFS Scrubs|outline>`_
     .
-If you click the entry for a device, buttons will appear to edit the device's options (shown in Figure 6.3o), offline the device, or replace the device (as described in
+If you click the entry for a device, buttons will appear to edit the device's options (shown in Figure 6.3o), offline the device, or replace the device
+    (as described in
     `Replacing a Failed Drive <#1.6.3.12.Replacing a Failed Drive or SSD|outline>`_ ).

-Figure 6.3n: Volume Status
+**Figure 6.3n: Volume Status**

 |100000000000028F000001982A79D88A_png|

 If you click a disk in Volume Status and click its “Edit Disk” button, you will see the screen shown in Figure 6.3o.
 Table 6.3f summarizes the configurable options.

-Figure 6.3o: Editing a Disk
+**Figure 6.3o: Editing a Disk**

 |1000000000000181000001977D3920D2_jpg|

-Table 6.3f: Disk
+**Table 6.3f: Disk Options**

-**Options**

 +--------------------------------------------------------+----------------+----------------------------------------------------------------------------------------------------------------------+
 | Setting                                                | Value          | Description                                                                                                          |